A guest post from Jed

-But, do we even need the unmanned turret ?
-Do we need a medium caliber auto-cannon with co-axial MG (and maybe ATGW ?).
+But, do we even need the unmanned turret?
+Do we need a medium calibre auto-cannon with co-axial MG (and maybe ATGW ?).
 Perhaps we could make do with a big RWS, able (as some on the market right now are) of taking say a 40mm auto-grenade launcher and a 7.62mm MG.

 CV90 Armadillo – note the much more prominent commanders cupola and vision blocks.

-The APC variant of the French VCBI actually puts its RWS on top of a large cupola with 360 degree direct view “vision blocks”.
+The APC variant of the French VCBI actually puts its RWS on top of a large cupola with a 360-degree direct view “vision blocks”.

-Many of the RWS are fully capable of adding a pair of Spike, Javelin or other ATGW to the mix, so does that cover the lack of ability of the 40mm GMG ?
+Many of the RWS is fully capable of adding a pair of Spike, Javelin or other ATGW to the mix, so does that cover the lack of ability of the 40mm GMG?

-Detractors of the RWS approach may point out the reduced ammo capacity, and the inability to reload under armour – which is a feature of some of the unmanned turrets.
-Good points, I guess it just comes down to the cost benefit analysis.
+Detractors of the RWS approach may point out the reduced ammo capacity, and the inability to reload under the armour – which is a feature of some of the unmanned turrets.
+Good points, I guess it just comes down to the cost-benefit analysis.

 Adding “fire support” vehicles into the mix

-At the same time as the so called “strategic” review and defence cuts see us reducing our fleet of Challenger 2 MBT’s – the plan for FRES SV includes an element for “fire support” vehicles, and we have had many a discussion in the comment threads about 120mm, 105mm or even 90mm medium / high pressure guns, and of course my personal favourite the turret mounted breach loading 120mm smooth bore mortar.
+At the same time as the so-called “strategic” review and defence cuts see us reducing our fleet of Challenger 2 MBT’s – the plan for FRES SV includes an element for “fire support” vehicles, and we have had many a discussion in the comment threads about 120mm, 105mm or even 90mm medium / high-pressure guns, and of course my personal favourite the turret-mounted breech loading 120mm smoothbore mortar.

-So, if we are going to have the following potential mix of vehicles in a armoured / mechanized battle group, do we still need the cannon armed IFV ?
+So, if we are going to have the following potential mix of vehicles in an armoured/mechanized battle group, do we still need the cannon-armed IFV?

 - FRES SV Scout variant – 40mm CTA

-- FRES SV ‘Fire Support’ – who knows ?
-Medium caliber gun of some type ?
+- FRES SV ‘Fire Support’ – who knows?
+Medium calibre gun of some type?

 - FRES SV ‘Anti-Armour Over Watch’ – specialist anti-tank vehicle

-Perhaps we could save considerable money on the Warrior upgrade by dispensing with the turret all-together and fitting a dual weapon RWS ?
+Perhaps we could save considerable money on the Warrior upgrade by dispensing with the turret altogether and fitting a dual weapon RWS?

 So let me leave you with 3 questions to get the discussion thread heated up:

-- If we have less MBT’s available to the combined arms battle group, are we really able to dispense with the turret mounted 40mm cannon
+- If we have fewer MBT’s available to the combined arms battle group, are we really able to dispense with the turret-mounted 40mm cannon?

-- If we are to have less MBT’s should we fit every standard squad IFV with an ATGW ?
+- If we are to have fewer MBT’s should we fit every standard squad IFV with an ATGW?